 A: The US Department of Veterans Affairs (VA) provides patient care and federal benefits to veterans and their dependents.

 Q: What is A & A?

 A: Aid and Attendance (A&A) is a non-service connected pension benefit program.
 It reimburses for medical costs not covered by insurance or other means.
 The benefit is received on the first day of the month and is a non-taxable benefit.
-The maximum monthly benefits for 2011 are as follows:

 In general, and subject to other VA rules, the claimant cannot have more than $80,000 in countable assts, excluding their home and one car.
 The VA determines the amount of the benefit, based on medical costs relative to income and other insurance and cost factors.